Standing out from the crowd: some basic tips

 CS investing commenting on the Fortune 500 stated that “Half a century ago, the life expectancy of a firm in the Fortune 500 was around 75 years.
 Now it’s less than 15 and declining”.

-Building a business is not easy.
-Building a brand is the bedrock of modern business.
-Using the strategies in this post will help your brand’s essence shine through.
-Promote your ‘why’.
-The reason that drove you to start the company, that gets you out of bed everyday and fulfils you.
+Building a business is not easy, but building a brand is the bedrock of any modern business.
+Using the strategies in this post will help your brands essence shine through.
+Promoting your ‘why’: The reason that drove you to start the company, that gets you out of bed everyday and fulfils you.

-I hope this article has given you some ideas but if you are not sure where to start or simply don’t feel you have the time then talk to a brand professional.
-There are some really good ones out there – they will all have slight differences as you’d expect!
+I hope this article has given you some ideas but if you are not sure where to start or simply don’t feel you have the time to think it all through, then I recommend you talk to a brand professional.
+There are some really good ones out there – and they will all have slight differences of how they do what they do – as you’d expect!

-And that brings me to the final thing I’d like to say today.
+And that brings me to the final thing I’d like to say.
 Your brand is never ‘done’.
-The market is constantly changing, the world we live in alters at an incredible rate.
+The market is constantly changing and evolving.
+The world we live in alters at an incredible rate.
 What worked today might not be as effective in three months – or even three weeks.
 You have to monitor, evaluate and iterate to build an effective brand.
 It’s a constant feedback loop.
-Those that stand still and are not agile enough to adapt tend to succumb.
-Stay informed, stay true to who you are, stay close to your customers.
+Those who stand still and are not agile enough to adapt tend to get left behind.
+Stay informed, stay true to who you are, and stay close to your customers.

 I close with a quote from the Howard Schultz book about the global Starbuck brand, ‘Pour your heart into it: How Starbucks built a company one cup at a time.’